krussll/etsysimplicity/about.md

 ---

 # About BFEA
-BFEA (formally RBFES) is a leading scientific and professional organization representing the Flat Earth theory in the UK, with more than 1,000 researchers, consultants and students as supporters.
+BFEA is a leading scientific and professional organization representing Flat Earth theory in the UK, with more than 1,000 researchers, consultants and students as supporters.

 ## Our Work